bokigolic/delete-example/README.md

 -The global state keeps the data

 -The filter function goes through the array of data, checks the condition and gives the user the possibility to delete the desired thread that is connected to the buttonon via id

--
--The user has the option to delete the data by clicking the delete button
+--The user has the option to delete the data by clicking the delete button